MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-This page describes how to convert a pre-existing NDIS 6.x miniport driver into a WDF-based networking client miniport driver.
+This page describes how to convert an NDIS 6.x miniport driver into a Windows Driver Framework (WDF) networking client miniport driver.

-Before beginning the conversion, it will be helpful to understand some of the [basic architecture and conventions](../wdf/index.md) of WDF.
+For general information about WDF, please review the [WDF Driver Development Guide](../wdf/index.md).

 ## Compilation Settings

-Ensure that your project links against the latest version of KMDF.
+First, ensure that your project links against the latest version of KMDF.
 Also link against NetAdapterCxStub.lib (located in `Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0`).

 It is no longer strictly necessary to link against `ndis.lib`, although you may still want to use some NDIS APIs, so you may still link against it.